matheuristic/dotfiles/software.md

 Besides built-in Safari, other browsers may be useful or preferred:

 - [Google Chrome](https://www.google.com/chrome/)
-  (some websites are only fully compatible with this)
+  (some websites are only fully compatible with this; note that if `Google LLC` and `GoogleUpdater` are disabled from starting at login and are not allowed Full Disk Access, the browser needs to be updated manually by downloading the new version and installing over the current version)
 - [Firefox](https://www.mozilla.org/en-US/firefox/new/)
   (for compatibility with more powerful extensions, see [link](https://blog.mozilla.org/addons/2022/05/18/manifest-v3-in-firefox-recap-next-steps/));